‘The Selfish Gene’, by Richard Dawkins, Oxford University Press, 1976.

 “As the diameter of the bony pelvis increased over time to permit passage of an infant with a larger cranium, the size of the vaginal canal also became larger” (Bowman 2008).

-Similarly, in their controversial book Human Sperm Competition, Robin Baker and Mark Bellis persuasively contend:
+Similarly, in their controversial book Human Sperm Competition: Copulation, Masturbation and Infidelity, Robin Baker and Mark Bellis persuasively contend: